cdd/ruby-saml-idp/README.md

 Setting up a "real" IdP is such an undertaking I didn't care for such an achievement.
 I wanted something very simple that just works without having to install extra components and setup extra infrastructure.
 In it's current form it's basic.
 This is because currently I use it for manual and end-to-end testing purposes of the Service Provider side only.
 It is reversed engineered from real-world SAML Responses sent by ADFS systems.

+### CDD changes
+All CDD changes are on the controller that were needed to make it work with our SAML setup (being intentionally vague here since I actually don't remember the reason behind all the changes).

 Installation and Usage
 ----------------------